 The survey raised some concerns, particularly around infrastructure and threats to the foreshore, including vegetation.
-The residents identified that there is a lack of infrastructure to support residents, including walking paths, exercise equipment and places to socialise.
-They feel that more needs to be done to protect the vegetation along the foreshore in order to preserve the natural amenity of Wonga Beach and provide habitat for native animals.
+It identified a lack of infrastructure to support residents, including walking paths, exercise equipment and places to socialise.
+The residents feel that more needs to be done to protect the vegetation along the foreshore in order to preserve the natural amenity of Wonga Beach and provide habitat for native animals.

 Some residents also identified the use of vehicles, including four-wheel drives (4WD) and ATVs, on the beach as a concern and threat to the overall beach state.
-It is believed that these vehicles have contributed to the destruction of vegetation and widening of access paths, loss of habitat for native animals and causing noise pollution.
+It is believed these vehicles have contributed to the destruction of vegetation and widening of access paths, loss of habitat for native animals and cause noise pollution.
 Illegal camping is also contributing to noise pollution and results in rubbish dumping.
 However, it can be noted that vegetation loss may also be caused by erosion during storms and through illegal clearing.
 Weeds along the foreshore also pose a threat to the native vegetation.